Quick Answer: Which Lever Should You Use?

 Cost should be measured per successful workflow, not only per token.
 A cheap prompt that produces support escalations is not cheap.
 A RAG pipeline that answers accurately but takes too long may fail the user experience.
 A fine-tuned model that saves tokens but cannot cite sources may fail compliance review.
 The right architecture balances output quality, latency, operating cost, auditability, and maintainability.

-Teams that are early in AI planning should also read the Enterprise AI Readiness Checklist before funding a complex system.
+Teams that are early in AI planning should read the Enterprise AI Readiness Checklist and use the Workflow Automation Opportunity Finder before funding a complex system.
 Data quality, access control, review workflows, and ownership often decide success before model selection does.

 Common Mistakes To Avoid